 🖼️Step-by-Step Photo Instructions

-Prep a medium onion with a medium chop and optionally, one jalapeno by mincing.
+Prep a medium onion with a medium chop and one jalapeno pepper by mincing (optional.)

 When beef and onion have cooked for 6-8 minutes and just browned, drain fat.
 Add the spices and about half the can of tomato sauce.
 Continue to cook until beef is well browned–about 10 minutes total cooking time.
-Add the beef to the crock pot.
+Add the beef to the crock pot or leave it in the Dutch oven.

 Rinse 1 can of black beans and 1 can of kidney beans, and add to the pot.
 You may substitute any beans you want.

-Add all remaining ingredients: 1 small can green chilies, two cans diced tomatoes, 1 - 14oz can tomato sauce, the diced jalapeno, one-half envelope of dry ranch dressing mix (optional), and a 14 oz can of beef broth.
+Add all remaining ingredients: 1 small can of green chilies, 2 cans diced tomatoes, the remaining tomato sauce, the diced jalapeno, ½ envelope of dry ranch dressing mix (optional), and a 14 oz can of beef broth.
 The beef broth may be omitted if you want this thick.

 Ingredients